rnazmolab/golang-basic/README.md

 ## Purpose of this repo

-Create a live demo of basic Golang project for my own reference.
+Create a live demo of basic Golang project **for my own reference**.

 ## Contents